DeskproApps/jira/SETUP.md

 From this screen, enter the following details:

-- **Domain Prefix** - this is your company name found in your JIRA URL, e.g. this will be `mycompany` if your JIRA URL is `https://mycompany.atlassian.net`
+- **Domain Prefix** - this is your company name found in your Jira URL, e.g. this will be `mycompany` if your Jira URL is `https://mycompany.atlassian.net`
-- **Email/Username** - Your JIRA user's email address or username
+- **Email/Username** - Your Jira user's email address or username
 - **Client ID** - this is the ID you copied from the "Settings" tab in your Atlassian Developer Console
 - **Client Secret** - this is the secret you copied from the "Settings" tab in your Atlassian Developer Console